All training courses require some level of diver medical before any in-water activities can begin.

 Level 2.
 If any answers are “Yes” on the Medical Questionnaire, then you need the next level of medical clearance.
 This is a signed declaration by your doctor (or physician) stating that you are medically fit for diving.
 The actual declaration is attached to the Questionnaire and it must be your own doctor who completes the declaration.

 Level 3.
 Some technical diving courses require some form of “fitness to dive” medical examination conducted by an authorised doctor (who is not necessarily the same as your own doctor).
 In the UK all dive professionals have to take a “HSE Diving at Work” medical for example.
 PADI Tec Rec courses usually require this.

 When booking, I will let you know which type of medical you need.
-You must have this competed prior to beginning our training – without a suitable medical form we are not able to get in the water.
+You must have this completed prior to beginning our training – without a suitable medical form we are not able to get in the water.

 In addition to a diver medical, you will be asked to complete paper work which is designed to ensure that,